iag-geo/spark_testing/apache_sedona/README.md

 Run *01_setup_geospark.sh* to download & install Spark 2.4.x and create a self-contained Python 3.7 Conda environment with PySpark and Sedona (Geospark) installed.

-The setup script will finish by running a test geospatial analysis script to confirm Sedona is working.
+The script will finish by running *02_run_spatial_query.py* to confirm Sedona is working.

 ## Pre-requisites